giriaryan694-a11y/AryIPSpoofer/README.md

 # AryIPSpoofer

-**AryIPSpoofer** is a Python tool for IP spoofing and SOCKS5 proxy routing.
-It allows you to spoof your IP address for outgoing packets and route traffic from other tools through a SOCKS5 proxy, optionally protected with a username and password.
+**AryIPSpoofer** is a Python tool for sending spoofed IP packets (UDP/ICMP).
+It allows you to craft packets with a spoofed source IP address.

 ---

 ## 📌 Features
-- **IP Spoofing**: Spoof your IP for UDP/ICMP packets.
+- **IP Spoofing**: Craft and send spoofed UDP/ICMP packets
-- **SOCKS5 Proxy**: Route traffic from other tools through a spoofed IP.
-- **Optional Authentication**: Secure your proxy with a username and password.
-- **User-Friendly**: Input-based menu for easy configuration.
+- **User-Friendly**: Input-based menu for easy configuration
-- **Banner**: Decorative ASCII art banner with "Made By Aryan Giri".
+- **Banner**: Decorative ASCII art with "Made By Aryan Giri"

 ---